 Dual LPF kit

 This unit provides a pair of extra low pass filters for a transmitter; they are selected by one or two relays depending on the application.
 If the rig only needs to switch between the two filters on this PCB, then a single relay is fitted in a one position; if the rig has three bands, with the filter for the middle band elsewhere on the TX PCB, and you wish to add to more filters for 3 band operation, then two relays in the alternative position are used as in the photo below.
 The standard kit has parts for any two bands in the 20 - 160m group, but other band combinations are possible by request.
 The unit does not need any power apart from that which activates the relays whose coils are floating so can be switched in either lead.
 The unit has a double sided PCB to make mounting easier.
 Size is 50 x 80 mm.
-The Isle is shown part wired with this kit for three bands in the Intermediate section.
-Price is 11 GBP.
+Price is 15 GBP.

 Walford Electronics Ltd.